 Trademark protection demands more than registration: it is vital for a company to proactively assert quality control over its mark.

 Quality control is context-specific: it depends on a myriad of factors including the nature of the services or products that use the mark.
-Without exercising quality control, a licensed marked is considered abandoned property.
+Without exercising quality control, a licensed mark is considered abandoned property.

 A company that strictly enforces usage guidelines will enhance its ownership of the mark.
 For example, color, format, font, size, style and placement are all deemed appropriate quality controls.